gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * DEV-743: Opening Simulation model, Build tab, shouldn't trigger a request for the list of AWS regions
 * DEV-747: Uploaded private keys shouldn't be stored in Cassandra, only on filesystem
 * DEV-748: Uploaded private keys are visible in the JSON payload
-* DEV-749: Sort System properties by name
+* DEV-749: Sort Java System properties by name
 * DEV-750: Multiple highlights abscissas are off when hovering timeline after zooming in
 * DEV-765: Delete obsolete file when updating an uploaded private key